Home

 This very special prayer was written by a good friend and a great American.
 It was first delivered at the Tailhook Convention, that annual gathering of naval aviators qualified to land their aircraft on the pitching deck of an aircraft carrier at sea.

-Tailhook is well-known as a rowdy party for a rowdy group, but when Bug Roach rose and delivered this prayer, you could have heard a pin drop, in a banquet room filled with naval aviators and their guests.
+Tailhook is well-known as a rowdy party for a rowdy group, but when Bug Roach rose and delivered this prayer, you could have heard a pin drop in a banquet room filled with naval aviators and their guests.

 He was loved and respected by many a pilot he "talked down," and there were many.
-You see, in addition to being a fighter pilot, Bug was an LSO, landing signals officer.
+You see, in addition to being a quintessential fighter pilot, Bug was an LSO, a landing signal officer.
 He was the guy who stood on the deck of the aircraft carrier and guided the pilots aboard.
 On those pitch-black nights, with no moon (and therefore no horizon), many a nervous pilot was relieved to hear the familiar voice say, "I gotcha."

-One of the most famous Bug stories is that one dark, black night, following a total engineering casualty on the ship (meaning there was NO power on the aircraft carrier), he used a hand-held radio to talk down six aircraft, with the flight deck illuminated by the headlights of flight deck tractors!
-If you were airborne on a dark night, or returning to the ship with a damaged aircraft, or with vertigo so bad you didn't know which way was up, there was no voice you'd rather hear on your radio.
+One of the most famous "Bug" stories tells how one dark, black night, following a total engineering casualty on the ship (meaning there was no power whatsoever on the aircraft carrier), he used a hand-held radio to talk down six aircraft, with the flight deck illuminated by the headlights of flight deck tractors!

 During his LSO career, Bug also waved, without mishap:

-* ten aircraft that had to be arrested by the barricade
+ten aircraft that had to be arrested by the barricade;

-* twenty aircraft making single engine approaches
+twenty aircraft making single engine approaches (that were NOT single-engine aircraft!);

-* five aircraft missing their main landing gear
+five aircraft missing their main landing gear;

-* two A-4 aircraft with major battle damage
+two A-4 aircraft with major battle damage;

-* and the first ever S-3 with an unlocked wing
+and the first ever S-3 with an unlocked wing.

 One gray October day in 1991, Bug was flying an A-4E out of NAS Miramar, "Fightertown USA" and Home of TopGun, with the Bandits of VF-126.
 His engine flamed out, and when re-light attempts failed, he was forced to eject from the airplane over the Pacific off the coast of San Diego.
 His wingman never saw a 'chute.

-He was one of a kind, and a true friend.
+Bug Roach was one of a kind, and a true friend.
 We miss you Bug, and we'll keep your legend alive.
-We know you're still out there somewhere, helping those Tailhookers make it back aboard, and we're grateful.